-By default, the DIR pin-polarity is automatically initialized once the vehicle has reached required minimum speed of 30 km/h.
+By default, the DIR pin-polarity is automatically initialized once the vehicle has reached the required minimum speed (see Accelerated initialization and calibration procedure section).
 The DIR pin polarity can also be configured with the CFG-SFODO-DIR_PINPOL key.

 Incorrect operation may occur if WT input is used without a matching DIR input.